lawsocsg/bare/clinic-management.md

 SMA is a national medical organisation representing the majority of medical practitioners in both the public and private sector.

-**Procedure For Submission of A Complaint**
+#### Procedure For Submission of A Complaint

-1)

-    Forward an original, signed letter, giving full details of the
+1. Forward an original, signed letter, giving full details of the matter, to:

-    :   matter, to:

-    > The Chairman
+        The Chairman
-    >
-    > Complaints Committee
+        Complaints Committee
-    >
-    > Singapore Medical Association
+        Singapore Medical Association
-    >
-    > 2 College Road
+        2 College Road
-    >
-    > Singapore 169850
+        Singapore 169850

-2)

-    In the letter, please furnish the patient's particulars: NRIC No./
+2. In the letter, please furnish the patient's particulars: NRIC No./Address/ Telephone No.

-    :   Address/ Telephone No.

-3)

-    The doctor's particulars: Name / Place of Practice (Clinic /
+3. The doctor's particulars: Name / Place of Practice (Clinic / Department &

-    :   Department & Hospital Name).
+Hospital Name).

-4)

-    A letter of consent from the patient for the release of all relevant

-    :   information pertaining to consultation and treatment with the doctor(s) or hospital mentioned in the letter.
-Please download the appropriate consent/authorisation form from the SMA’s website.
+4. A letter of consent from the patient for the release of all relevant information pertaining to consultation and treatment with the doctor(s) or hospital mentioned in the letter.
+Please download the appropriate consent/ authorisation form from the SMA’s website.

-5)

-    If you are not the patient, but are submitting the letter on behalf

-    :   of the patient, kindly furnish your Name, NRIC No., and Contact Address.
+5. If you are not the patient, but are submitting the letter on behalf of the patient, kindly furnish your Name, NRIC No., and Contact Address.

 SMA’s preliminary enquiry procedure entails obtaining comments from the doctor(s) referred to in the case.
 Refer to Information on SMA